Key Takeaway

 Can You Stack BPC-157 and Epithalon?

 BPC-157 and Epithalon target completely different biological processes, making them potentially complementary.
 BPC-157 handles acute repair while Epithalon addresses long-term cellular aging.
-Some anti-aging practitioners include both in comprehensive protocols.
-However, any stacking should be supervised by a qualified healthcare provider.
+Some anti-aging practitioners include both in thorough protocols.
+But any stacking should be supervised by a qualified healthcare provider.

 Side Effects and Safety